pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

 These are all name/value pairs, but there are several kinds of values.
-Here are the details on each kind of value available in JSON:
+The next few sections will explain each kind of value available in JSON.

 ## Strings

 Strings need to be enclosed in double quotes like `"Parker"`.
-But what if your string has a double quote in it? `"Parker says "Hello""` is not valid JSON because the parser thinks the `"` before `Hello` is the end of the string, and then it gets really confused.
+That seems simple enough, but what if your string has a double quote in it? `"Parker says "Hello""` is not valid JSON because the parser thinks the `"` before `Hello` is the end of the string, and then it gets really confused.
 (Computers are dumb, aren't they?)
 So to put a `"` within a string, you need to "escape" it by preceeding it with a `\`.
 For example:

 ~~~JSON
 {